bijit-kumar-upgrad/auto-script/backend/app/data/pps_template.md

 ### Template 26 - Question Prompt (Glassbox)
 - **Layout**: Question in rectangular box + question mark graphic
-- **Purpose**: Engage viewers with discussion questions, could be used for rhetoric ones also
+- **Purpose**: Engage viewers with discussion questions
 - **Material Required**: `[descriptiveText]`
 - **Visual Load**: Light | **Type**: Glassbox
 - - **Guidelines**:
 ● Don't rephrase the transcript.
 Fit the transcript to the template as it is.
 ● Do not choose a template based on the last few words.
 The entire transcript should be visible in the template chosen ● Description - Sentence case
-● Question can have Maximum 4 lines
+● To be used only when the question in the transcript ● Question can have Maximum 4 lines
 **Sample Response:**
 ```json